How to Secure Your Ecommerce Site Against Cyber Threats & Attacks

 What is the safest eCommerce platform?

-If you are looking for an eCommerce platform or technology which ensures your website users remain as safe as possible, then we recommend that you consider a custom platform which can be tailor-fit to your requirements and exact setup.
+If you are looking for an eCommerce platform or technology which ensures your website users remain as safe as possible, then we recommend that you consider a https://remarkable.net/blog/bespoke-ecommerce/ which can be tailor-fit to your requirements and exact setup.
 This will ensure you remain in full control of your entire eCommerce operation.

 Magento vs Shopify+ security…